LukeGrahamLandry/franca/README.md

 - parse declarations from other languages and generate ffi bindings.
 - checked mode with less undefined behaviour.
 - llvm backend for optimised release builds
+- i want to produce an executable such that every byte in the file is there because i personally put it there.

 ## Tradeoffs